Faculty

 Department of Pharmacology

-Ion channels and Ca2+-signaling in inflammation, immunity and tissue homeostasis.
+Ion channels and calcium signaling in inflammation, immunity and tissue homeostasis.

-Douglas W. DeSimone, Ivy Pratt Professor of Morphogenesis and Chair
+Douglas W. DeSimone, Ivy Pratt Professor and Chair of Cell Biology

 Department of Cell Biology